Stuartlab-UCSC/hexmap-view/docs/createMap/i2_formatForLayout.rst

 *HEX* is the server directory

-*DRL* is the bin directory of the DrL library
+*DDRL* is the bin directory of the DrL library
 ::

  export HEXMAP=HEX
  export PYTHONPATH=$HEXMAP/calc:$HEXMAP/www/server
- DRL=$HEXMAP/packages/adam_novak-drl-graph-layout-c41341de8058/bin
+ DRL=DDRL
  export PATH=$DRL:$PATH